Teamsters 117 PPC Contract

 Section 2.
 Affirmative Action.
 The Union and the University agree to abide by and support the applicable statutory and administrative laws pertaining to equal opportunity and elimination of employment inequities.

 Article 3 – Jurisdiction

-All employees including assistant supervisors performing any work in the Bindery, Pre-Press (including the separate job categories of Lithographer, Electronic Pre-Press I and II, and Pre-Press Production Technician), Press and Shipping Departments described in the Appendices of this Agreement shall, without limitation, be covered by the terms of this contract.
+All employees including assistant supervisors performing any work in the Bindery, Pre-Press including the separate job categories of Electronic Pre-Press I and II, Press and Shipping Departments described in the Appendices of this Agreement shall, without limitation, be covered by the terms of this contract.
 No employee shall be laid off as a result of a supervisor performing bargaining unit work.

 Article 4 – Recognition

-The University recognizes IBT Local 117 as the exclusive representative for the purpose of collective bargaining with respect to wages, hours and conditions of employment for all full-time and regular part-time printing craft employees in the Printing Department; excluding all printing non-craft employees, office clerical employees, guards, and supervisors.
+The University recognizes Teamsters Local Union No. 117 as the exclusive representative for the purpose of collective bargaining with respect to wages, hours and conditions of employment for all full-time and regular part-time printing craft employees in the Printing Department; excluding all printing non-craft employees, office clerical employees, guards, and supervisors.

 Article 5 – Management Rights